PE & Sports Grants

 Awards we have achieved:

 The Kitemark rewards schools for their commitment to and the development of competition, school sport and physical education.
 Previously we have received this award at Bronze level and Silver.
-This is the fourth consecutive year we have received the Gold Kitemark for increased participation and sports offered to our pupils.
-Next year we are able to go for platinum.
-You can see our school games account on https://www.yourschoolgames.com/schools/malden-manor-primary-and-nursery-school/
+This is the fifth consecutive year we have received the Gold Kitemark for increased participation and sports offered to our pupils.
+Because we have gained this award 5 years in a row we are now platinum!

 |Key Targets identified-where required|